ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 <!---
 Under normal circumstances, when moving a number of words of memory (indicated by the CNDTR register) to or from a single peripheral address (in the CPAR register), the register that points to the memory address (CMAR) will be incremented by the size of the word.
 This increment is optional and must be set with the MINC bit of the channel’s CCR register.
 A DMA request is activated by setting the EN bit of the channel’s CCR register.
 Once the requested number of words has been moved, the EN bit for that channel is cleared.
 Each DMA channel can be configured for circular operation by setting the CIRC bit in the CCR register.
 In circular mode, the DMA channel moves the specified number of words (CNDTR) between the addresses in CMAR and CPAR, incrementing these registers as requested, but when finished, instead of disabling the EN bit, the CMAR, CPAR, and CNDTR registers are reset to their original values, and the channel request is restarted.
 A circular request is one that continually moves words between a region of memory and a peripheral register.-->

 Last, each DMA channel can give updates on its progress by invoking interrupts.
-Three interrupts are possible.
-First, the Transfer Complete interrupt indicates that all words of the DMA request have been moved.
-Second, the Half Transfer interrupt indicates that half of the words of the DMA request have been moved.
-(This is useful when using a circular buffer to indicate that the first half of the buffer is ready, like when you're playing a song out of the micro) Finally, a Transfer Error interrupt indicates that an access was attempted to a memory location that was not permitted for the type of operation requested.
+Three interrupts are possible:
+- 'TCI:' The Transfer Complete Interrupt indicates that all datums of the DMA request have been moved.
+- 'HTI:' The Half Transfer Interrupt indicates that half of the datums of the DMA request have been moved.
+- 'TEI:' a Transfer Error interrupt indicates that an access was attempted to a memory location that was not permitted for the type of operation requested.

+These are not required for this lab, or any others for that matter.
+However, they're useful in practice as watchdog handlers, or for monitoring large data transfers.
+For example, playing a song with the micro requires a surprisingly large amount of data, and you need to refill the buffer consistently.
+Normally, you use a HTI flag to refill a buffer before it ends to make sure the song plays continuously.

 ### 4.2 Configure DMA transfers (10 points)

-Here, you will set up a circular DMA transfer to the `GPIOB` peripheral's `ODR` register.
+Here, you will set up a circular DMA transfer to the `GPIOB` peripheral's `ODR` register to drive the seven-segment LEDs.
 The trigger will be triggered whenever `TIM15` has an update event.
 As soon as the timer reaches the `ARR` value, the DMA channel will be triggered to write a new value into the data register.

 Remember that `TIM15` works with *one particular channel of the DMA1 controller*.
-You will use that default channel.
+You will find and use that default channel.

 Have you determined which DMA channel Timer 15 can trigger?
 Good.
 Implement the C subroutine named `setup_dma()` that does the following things:

 - Enables the RCC clock to the DMA controller and configures the following channel parameters:
-  - **Turn off the enable bit for the channel.**
+  - **Turn off the enable bit for the channel, like with every other peripheral.**
   - Set `CPAR` to the address of the `GPIOB_ODR` register.
-  - Set `CMAR` to the msg array base address
+  - Set `CMAR` to the address of the msg array.
-  - Set `CNDTR` to 8
+  - Set `CNDTR` to 8. (the amount of LEDs)
   - Set the `DIR`ection for copying from-memory-to-peripheral.
   - Set the `MINC` to increment the CMAR for every transfer.
+(Each LED will have something different on it)
   - Set the memory datum size to 16-bit.
   - Set the peripheral datum size to 16-bit.
   - Set the channel for `CIRC`ular operation.